Overview of the Examples

 Maintaining Aircraft Control When Primary Flight Instruments Have Failed

-- Failure of primary flight instruments can cause disorientation and loss of aircraft control; practice partial panel operations regularly and use all available resources to maintain orientation and control.
+- Failure of primary flight instruments can cause disorientation and loss of aircraft control; regularly practice partial-panel operations and use all available resources to maintain orientation and control.

 Attempting to Land From an Unstable Approach